The Abducted: Plot

 Believing the case completed, Olivia goes to meet with Henry, where he has gotten use of his cousin's boat.
-As he talks about having been trained to use it, Olivia contemplates how Wyatt knew about the chemistry to make the serum, and realizes he had a teacher as well - their true culprit, and immediately suspects Reverend Marcus.
+As he talks about having been trained to use it, Olivia contemplates how Wyatt knew about the chemistry to make the serum, and realizes he had a teacher as well – their true culprit, and immediately suspects Reverend Marcus.
 Broyles and Olivia hurry to his house to protect Christopher from Marcus; Broyles kills Marcus.
 Olivia accompanies Broyles and his family to the same hospital that Max is being treated.
 There, Max thanks Olivia personally and asks her about what the "FBI" is.
-Broyles, having listened to Olivia's conversation, knows that she has broken her conditioning, as the FBI had ceased to exist years earlier in the parallel universe.
+Broyles, having listened to Olivia's conversation, knows that she has broken her conditioning, as the FBI had ceased to exist over a decade ago in the parallel universe.
 Because of her efforts to save Christopher, he lets her go.

 Olivia rejoins Henry and then leaves him to swim the rest of the way in and make her way to the isolation tank.
 After injecting herself with the same drugs Walternate (John Noble) had used on her, she enters the tank and soon finds herself back in her own universe.
 She encounters a cleaning lady, and as Olivia feels herself being dragged back to the parallel universe, she gives the cleaning lady a message to pass along to Peter (Joshua Jackson).
 Back in the isolation tank, Walternate has had Olivia extracted from the tank and directs his agents to lock her up and sedate her.

 Back in the prime universe, Peter and Fauxlivia are in bed together when Peter receives a call from the cleaning lady, who relays the message: that Olivia is trapped in the parallel universe.
 Peter realizes that he has been sleeping with Olivia's doppelgänger.